codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 max-width="60%"
 %}

 As the account admin, you can also request a Cloud Build (SaaS runtime environment) to be enabled for the pipeline, which is not available by default.
-If approved, you should receive an email informing you of the same, and see the **SaaS runtime** in the list of Runtime Environments.
+Clicking the Enable Cloud Builds button sends an automated email request, with a response timeframe of 24 hours.
+If approved, you should see the **SaaS runtime** in the list of Runtime Environments.

 {% include
 image.html